 The guest can choose from three (3) options to satisfy his or her physical damage obligations where the vehicle is insured via Turo’s insurance partner and not through a commercial rental policy offered by the host.

-- “Premium” Package: The primary guest’s out-of-pocket exposure is limited to payment of a deductible of €250.
+- “Premium” Plan: The primary guest’s out-of-pocket exposure is limited to payment of a deductible of €250.
 When damage is reported, the guest will be charged €250, and if the total costs (direct costs of damage, plus all “Related Costs”, as defined below) are less than €250, the guest will be refunded the difference.

 Terms of Service violations.
-For any package, if the guest or any of his or her Approved Drivers has violated the Terms of Service, engaged in any Prohibited Uses, or otherwise intentionally, recklessly, or with wanton disregard, misused the car, the deductible limits described above will not apply and the primary guest will be liable for physical damage up to the actual cash value of the car, in addition to all Related Costs.
+For any plan, if the guest or any of his or her Approved Drivers has violated the Terms of Service, engaged in any Prohibited Uses, or otherwise intentionally, recklessly, or with wanton disregard, misused the car, the deductible limits described above will not apply and the primary guest will be liable for physical damage up to the actual cash value of the car, in addition to all Related Costs.

 Mechanical or Interior Damage.
-Furthermore, if during the reservation period, there is damage caused to the interior of the vehicle or mechanical damage caused (not normal “wear and tear”), the protections described above do not apply, and the primary guest will be liable for the full cost of the repairs or replacement, as well as Related Costs.
+Furthermore, if during the reservation period, there is damage caused to the interior of the vehicle or mechanical damage caused (not normal “wear and tear), the protections described above do not apply, and the primary guest will be liable for the full cost of the repairs or replacement, as well as Related Costs.

 Mobility Protection.
 Turo provides additional mobility protection in the event of a breakdown, vandalism, or accident.
 For more information, view the full policy here.